About the heat-related illness data and hot weather data

 - Mortality data are extracted from the Minnesota Mortality Database, which is maintained by the MN Center for Health Statistics at the Minnesota Department of Health.

-- Minnesota residents who are hospitalized or visit the emergency department with a diagnosis of directly attributable heat-related illness, defined as having any of the following ICD-9-CM codes: 992.0-992.9, E900.0, and E900.9.
+- Minnesota residents who are hospitalized or visit the emergency department in the warm weather months (May-September) with a diagnosis of directly attributable heat-related illness, defined as having any of the following ICD-9-CM codes: 992.0-992.9, E900.0, and E900.9.

 - The data source for hospitalizations and ED visits is the Minnesota Hospital Discharge Data.
 The Minnesota Hospital Discharge Data collects hospital discharge information from acute care hospitals submitting data to the Minnesota Hospital Association (MHA).
 MN EPHT receives Minnesota Hospital Discharge Data from the Injury and Violence Prevention Unit at MDH.